 - Next, you will need to blanch your sliced eggplant.
 This will not only add flavor to the vegetables, but will also help aid in long-term preservation.
 Blanch by boiling water or via the steaming process.
 The steaming process is particularly helpful when you are blanching eggplant for the purpose of dehydration.
 It allows the pieces of eggplants to retain more nutrients and is also quite easy to do.
 All you need to do is put the eggplant slices in a strainer that is rested on the top of a pot of boiling water.

 - Allow the eggplant to steam for about four minutes.
 You can then place the strainer in cold water to further halt the cooking process.

 - Next, you’ll need to use the non-stick drying trays on your food dehydrator to layer your eggplant.
 Spread the slices among the trays in a single layer, allowing no one slice to overlap another.

-- Preheat the machine to 200 degrees and place the trays inside, allowing the machine to dry the eggplant for 12 to 24 hours, depending on how brittle you want your finished product to be.
+- Set the dehydrator to medium, and place the trays inside, allowing the machine to dry the eggplant for 12 to 24 hours, depending on how brittle you want your finished product to be.
 You may find that you need to rotate your trays every few hours, moving the bottom trays to the top and vice versa.
 This will prevent the eggplant slices from becoming too brittle.